Robert C. Brandt

 - Indiana Health Care Foundation (2014 – 2018)

 - Indiana (2002)

-- United States District Court for the Northern District of Indiana (2002)
+- United States District Court, Northern District of Indiana (2002)

-- United States District Court for the Southern District of Indiana (2002)
+- United States District Court, Southern District of Indiana (2002)

 Wholesale & Retail Sales